stat545ubc-2023/mda-jcforward/mda_deliverable2.md

 Graph 1: **Trend of Flow Rate Over Time**

 -   The flow rate over the years appear to look highly variable.
-The general trend, indicated by the blue line, seems to suggest a slight decrease over the period shown.
+The general trend, indicated by the blue line, shows a slight decrease over the period shown.
--   There are extreme fluctuations, which could be indicative of inconsistent data collection methods, measurement errors, or genuine variation in flow rates (which could be interesting).
+-   There are extreme fluctuations, which could be because of inconsistent data collection methods, measurement errors, or genuine variation in flow rates (which could be interesting).
 -   Refining the research question: Can we segment the data further,